kristinemlarson/gnssrefl/README.md

 *rinex2snr p041 2020 132 -fortran False*

+Here is an example from a site in Greenland (the RINEX file will be picked up from unavco):

+*rinex2snr gls1 2011 271*

 The code will also search ga (geoscience Australia), nz (New Zealand), ngs, and bkg if you invoke -archive, e.g.